mszjakub/waterwell-A02YYUW/README.md

 ## Different board pins

-If using different pins on your board for the sensor, you might need to change rx tx pins definition in code.
+If using different pins on your board for the sensor, you might need to change RX TX pins definitions in code.

 ```ino
 // Defined pins used by A02YYUW ultrasonic sensor